 The area of Antarctica is approximately 5.4 million square miles (14 million square kilometers).
 The United States is 3.6 million square miles (9.36 million square kilometers).

 There are no huskies pulling sleds in Antarctica.
-As of 1994, no non-native species are allowed to be taken to Antarctica.
+As of 1994, no non-native species may be taken to Antarctica.
 Motor-powered vehicles are the primary method of transportation across the ice.

 At least two active volcanoes exist in Antarctica.
 The highest, Mount Erebus (12,448 feet; 3,794 meters) boasts a permanent lake.
 The other lies on Deception Island, off the Antarctic Peninsula.
 Although eruptions in 1967 and 1969 damaged science stations there, the island remains a popular stop-off for tourists, who can bathe in the water warmed by the volcano while surrounded by ice.